ulemjin/my-portfolio/README.md

 * Run-Buddy link is fully functional.
 * I referenced my Run-Buddy code to guide me in a general direction.
 All sections were modified appropriately.
 * HTML and CSS were commented according to section for ease of navigation.
 * Media Query breakpoints available for 924px and 575px.
-I found these breakpoints to be the most suitable on the level of content on my page.
+I found these breakpoints to be the most suitable for the level of content on my page.
 * I consolidated my code to the best of my abilities by using class attributes and flexbox.

 ## Website